homebox-io/home-management-startups/README.md

 __A notable number of startups are launching around the concepts of managing services supplied to properties.__

-Mostly these are household services (energy, broadband, insurance etc)
+These are mostly around improving people's experience of dealing with household services (energy, broadband, insurance etc).
+Here's a list of the startups and longer-standing businesses in the UK doing just this:

 ### Hubs

+The big idea here is to centralise all your bills, management and switching of services.

 * [Acasa (formerly Splittable)](https://www.helloacasa.com) - *The app that runs your home*
 * [BillHub](https://billhub.io) - *BillHub is the simple, more secure way to send, spend and manage your money between housemates.*